eascodes/newprojectguide/README.md

 Run `npm run watch` to run tests every time you save the project.
 Follow <a href="https://jestjs.io/docs/webpack" target="_blank">these instructions</a> for configuring Jest with webpack.

-Add the following to your .eslintrc.json file:
+Add the following to your .eslintrc.json file (to override ESLint settings for jest test files):

 ```
     "overrides": [